 The science curriculum in all maintained schools also includes content on human development, including reproduction, which there is no right to withdraw from.
 If you want to know more about what will be taught as part of the new subjects, the best thing to do is speak to the RSE co-ordinator (Mrs Culling), read our proposed RSE policy and the document from Gov.UK:

 The comprehensive program of RSE, used by Shelton Junior School is called the Christopher Winter Project.
 It provides accurate information about the body, reproduction, sex, and sexual health.
 It also gives children and young people essential skills for building positive, enjoyable, respectful and non-exploitative relationships, focusing on staying safe both on and offline.
 Below you can see the topic overviews covered by the scheme in each year group.

 If you would like to review the resources to be used in a particular year group in more detail, please contact us and we can arrange a remote meeting to show these to you.

-Shelton Junior School’s Draft Policy Consultation
+Shelton Junior School’s RSE Policy Consultation

 Our consultation has now come to an end.
 Please see the feedback to your responses below.
 If you would like to discuss any aspect of the RSE curriculum please arrange a meeting with Mrs Culling.

 Below is the guide from our consultation period